 Does it matter which pumping session I drop?

-For the most part, no. When deciding which pump to drop, think about what works best for your schedule.
+For the most part, no. When deciding which pumping session to drop, think about what works best for your schedule.
 Do you need more sleep?
-Are you having difficulty getting away for work to pump?
-Or are you at home with your baby and are having difficulty pumping while he or she is awake?
+Are you having difficulty getting away from work to pump?
+Or are you at home with your baby and are struggling with pumping while he or she is awake?

-How do you drop a pumping session?
+How to drop pumping sessions

-- Drop it cold turkey
+- Cold turkey

-- Gradually bring the pumps closer together
+- Gradually bring two pumping sessions closer together

 This one is pretty simple – you just stop pumping at the to-be-dropped pump time.
 However, you may need to respace your other pumping sessions.
 For example:

 To drop the 3pm pumping session, you might rearrange your schedule to the following: